 Be Involved in Your Kids Social Media Usage

 Join Facebook or other social media yourself so you can monitor what is going on in your kids accounts.
 Although it won’t allow you to see private chats, you can keep tabs about the information that your child is publicizing to the outside world.
 Letting your kids know that you will be checking in from time to time may give them the motivation to be more careful about what they post online.
+You may also wish to limit which social apps they are allowed to download and use.

 Monitor Your Child’s Internet Usage